ceramicstudio/tutorial-getting-started-with-ceramic/README.md

 **[Data StreamTypes]**

 When I speak of data streams, I'm not talking about [streaming data] from a consumption point of view.
-Streams are what Ceramic calls it's data structures.
+Streams are what Ceramic calls its data structures.
 Feel free to read more about [streams].

 A [StreamType] is just one of the possible data structures for a stream.
-In this guide we will be working **indrectly** with the `TileDocument` [StreamType], which you can think of like a [JSON Object].
+In this guide we will be working **indirectly** with the `TileDocument` [StreamType], which you can think of like a [JSON Object].
 These StreamTypes are what handles everyting related to the data and they run on [Ceramic nodes].

 Simply put, StreamTypes define the *data structure* and *how* that data's state is allowed to change.